 Mission: Public Accountability

 Our mission is to conduct independent, policy-based research that evaluates Ontario school boards’ compliance with Ministry directives — especially those related to student safety, bullying prevention, and behavioural standards.
-We aim to empower families and increase public transparency around whether boards are meeting the standards they are legally and morally obligated to uphold.
+We aim to empower families and increase public transparency around whether boards are meeting the standards they are obligated to uphold.

 Our work is independent.
 It is not funded by unions, boards, or political parties.
 We believe parents and students have the right to expect that public schools follow ministry policies — and we seek to empower them by providing resources so they know what the boards should be doing to keep their children safe.